Kick-Ass 2 (film): Home media

-Kick-Ass 2 was released on digital download on 3 December 2013, and on Blu-ray and DVD on 17 December 2013 by Universal Pictures Home Entertainment.
+Kick-Ass 2 was released on digital download on 3 December 2013, and on Blu-ray and DVD on 17 December 2013 by Universal Pictures Home Entertainment. a 4K Ultra HD Blu-ray was released on September 12, 2023.

 Jim Carrey controversy

 Several months before Kick-Ass 2 was released, Jim Carrey withdrew support for the film on account of the amount of violence in it in the wake of the Sandy Hook Elementary School shooting.
 Carrey wrote: "I did Kick-Ass a month before Sandy Hook and now in all good conscience I cannot support that level of violence.
 My apologies to others involved with the film.
 I am not ashamed of it but recent events have caused a change in my heart."

 Mark Millar replied in his official forum, saying, "Yes, the body-count is very high, but a movie called Kick-Ass 2 really has to do with what it says on the tin," and compared it to films by Quentin Tarantino, Sam Peckinpah, Chan-wook Park, and Martin Scorsese.
 Millar insisted the film concentrated on the consequences of violence rather than the violence itself.

 Moretz also commented, "It's a movie.
 If you are going to believe and be affected by an action film, you shouldn't go to see Pocahontas because you are going to think you are a Disney Princess.
 If you are that easily swayed, you might see The Silence of the Lambs and think you are a serial killer.
 It's a movie and it's fake, and I've known that since I was a kid...
 I don't want to run around trying to kill people and cuss.
 If anything, these movies teach you what not to do."